-Few people know artificial intelligence better than Xabi Uriba-Etxebarria.
-The Spanish entrepreneur has engineering degrees and diplomas from MIT, Harvard Business School and the Universidad de Deusto in San Sebastian, Basque Country.
+Few people know artificial intelligence better than Xabi Uribe-Etxebarria.
+The Spanish entrepreneur has engineering degrees and diplomas from MIT, Harvard Business School and the Universidad de Deusto in Bilbao, the largest city in Spain’s Basque Country.
 He is even nearing a master’s degree in architecture, is a mentor at Oxford University and has won numerous awards for his work in the tech world.

-Uriba-Etxebarria is also a proven company-builder.
+Uribe-Etxebarria is also a proven company-builder.
 He was studying for a natural language processing PhD in 2009 when he built his first firm, ANBOTO, a virtual assistant for chat and email responses.
-ANBOTO is still going strong.

-Sitting aside such personalities as the King of Spain, Mexican premier Enrique Peña Nieto and Sofia Vergara, Red Herring was lucky to catch moment with Uriba-Etxebarria this month.
-But we did – and Uriba-Etxebarria was keen to tell our reporter all about the future of AI implementation, personal assistance, and how Sherpa is perfectly placed to spearhead one of tech’s newest revolutions.
+Sitting aside such personalities as the King of Spain, Mexican premier Enrique Peña Nieto and Sofia Vergara, Red Herring was lucky to catch moment with Uribe-Etxebarria this month.
+But we did – and Uribe-Etxebarria was keen to tell our reporter all about the future of AI implementation, personal assistance, and how Sherpa is perfectly placed to spearhead one of tech’s newest revolutions.